 SÁŽŽÁ (Island) Northern Sami

 An Island and a municipality in Troms county, Norway.
 The meaning is unknown.
 The Norwegian name for the island is SENJA

 SCANDINAVIA (Region) English

 Likely derived from the Germanic root *Skaðin-awjō

-meaning "danger, damage".
-Scandinavia is a region in Northern Europe and usually refers to Sweden
+"island".
+Scandinavia is a region in Northern Europe and usually refers to SWEDEN